spettersson/splunk4patientprivacy/data_guide.md

-## **Getting Data Into Splunk**
+## **Getting Application Data Into Splunk**

-Splunk can collect, index, search, correlate, and visualize any data from any system or device, including logs from popular journal systems such as Cosmic, EPIC, TakeCare, LifeCare, and Millenium.
+Splunk can collect, index, search, correlate, and visualize any data from application, including logs from popular clinical applications such as Cosmic, Millenium, and EPIC.

-When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
+When onboarding logs from a new application, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally are indexed and written to disk as individual events - where each event represents something that happened at a specific point in time.

-To handle the wide variety of log formats—whether from different systems or variations within the same system—Splunk assigns each log format a unique **sourcetype**, ensuring that index-time processing is tailored accordingly.
+To handle the wide variety of log formats — whether from different applications or variations within the same application — Splunk assigns each log format a unique **sourcetype**, ensuring that index-time processing is tailored accordingly.

 ### **What is a Sourcetype?**